 a) What happened, what is the problem?

-“I purchased a tape recorder in your store on 12/3/2005, just 3 days ago.
+“I purchased a tape recorder from your store on 12/3/2017, just 3 days ago.
 After a few times that I used it, the “Play” button broke off”.

 b) What are you unhappy about?